Panavia Tornado F3 ADV (Air Defense)

 RAF Tornado F3 operated from Leeming, Leuchars, Coningsby and a flight in the Falklands.
 They were replaced by the Eurofighter.

-Also check out the Tornado information scrap page...
+Also check out my Tornado information scrap page...

 Let's look at the 1/32 Revell Tornado kits released (new moulds).